bearerlab/memri-ela-vs-std/03_spm_segmentation/README.md

 This version of our _InVivo_ Atlas segmentation utilizes FSL functions (fslmaths and fslstats).
 These scripts wrap FSL, bash, and Python in a way to mask the atlas; parse, mask and summarize SPM images; and compile output data for R analysis.

+To run these scripts/markdown files, individualized data will be needed as input.

 **Associated Figures/Tables:**
 - Figure 5-6 (Fractional Activation Volumes and Fractional Difference Volumes)
 - Supplemental Figures S7 and S9 (SPM paired t-test between conditions, and comparison of anatomy by Jacobian Determinants of Deformations)